Skip to content

 Loopback

-⚠️ Loopback is only available when using the macOS audio device as your DAW's input and output device
+⚠️ Loopback is only available when using one of ListenHub's audio drivers as your DAW's input and output device

 Just like many hardware audio interfaces, ListenHub includes a stereo "loopback" feature that lets you route audio output from one application to the input of another.
-For example, this lets you record Spotify music in your DAW.
+For example, this lets you record Spotify music in your DAW to then use as a reference track.

-For example, when ListenHub is selected as your default System output device and as the input and output device for your DAW:
+• Have ListenHub DAW selected as your input and output device in your DAW

 • Select a track to use in your DAW